Bureau of Conflict and Stabilization Operations

 The Bureau of Conflict and Stabilization Operations (CSO) was a bureau of the United States Department of State.
-The bureau was eliminated on July 11, 2025, as part of Secretary of State Marco Rubio's reorganziaton process of the Department.
+The bureau was eliminated on July 11, 2025, as part of Secretary of State Marco Rubio's reorganziaton process of the department.

 Mission

-CSO’s mission is to anticipate, prevent, and respond to conflict that undermines U.S. national interests.
-The bureau implements this mission in two complementary ways: through data-driven analysis and forward deploying stabilization advisors to conflict zones.
-The objective is to inform and execute U.S. strategy, policy, and programs on conflict prevention and stabilization.
+CSO's mission was to anticipate, prevent, and respond to conflicts that undermine U.S. national interests.
+The bureau implemented this mission in two complementary ways: through data-driven analysis and forward deploying stabilization advisors to conflict zones.
+The objective was to inform and execute U.S. strategy, policy, and programs on conflict prevention and stabilization.

 Overview

-CSO’s expertise focuses on three key lines of effort: 1) political instability; 2) security sector stabilization; and 3) countering violent extremism (CVE).
-CSO collaborates with regional and functional bureaus, the Department of Defense, and USAID, and details stabilization advisors to posts and Geographic Combatant Commands (COCOMS) requiring specialized expertise.
+The CSO's expertise focused on three key lines of effort: 1) political instability; 2) security sector stabilization; and 3) countering violent extremism (CVE).
+CSO collaborated with regional and functional bureaus, the Department of Defense, and USAID, and detailed stabilization advisors to posts and Geographic Combatant Commands (COCOMS) requiring specialized expertise.